The Youth Program consists of recreational, instructional and performance components and manages an instrument lending library.

 We publish our own CBA Youth Academy Songbook which every student receives.
 The songbook includes classic bluegrass and old-time songs, as well as many songs by California songwriters.

-Justin Hiltner directed the Academy in 2018.
-Kimber Ludiker took the reins in 2019 and will be returning for 2020.
+Kimber Ludiker directs the Academy ([email protected]).
 Over the years, faculty have included members of Front Country, the Barefoot Movement, and Della Mae, in addition to many young CBA musicians.

 Kids Instrument Lending Library